Spingold Theater Center, 16

 Harvard University, B.A.

-ProfileRyan McKittrick is Assistant Professor of Theater Arts at Brandeis University and the Dramaturg/Director of Artistic Programs at the American Repertory Theater (A.R.T.).
+ProfileRyan McKittrick is Assistant Professor of Theater Arts at Brandeis University and the Director of Artistic Programs/Dramaturg at the American Repertory Theater (A.R.T.).
 Working with directors from around the world, he has served as the lead dramaturg on more than thirty professional productions of dramas, musicals, and operas, over half of which were world premieres.
-HIs articles on theater have appeared in The Boston Globe, Correspondence, Theatre, A.R.T.
-News, and ARTicles, and his co-translations with Julia Smeliansky include Anton Chekhov's The Seagull and Lady with a Lapdog, Rezo Gabriadze's Forbidden Christmas, and The Selected Letters of Olga Bokshanskaya.
+His articles on theater have appeared in The Boston Globe, Correspondence, Theatre, A.R.T.
+News, and ARTicles, and his co-translations for the stage with Julia Smeliansky include Anton Chekhov's The Seagull and Lady with a Lapdog, Rezo Gabriadze's Forbidden Christmas, and The Selected Letters of Olga Bokshanskaya.

 |THA||10a||Theater as Performance|

 |THA||123a||American Musical Theater|

 National Theatre Conference Award (2002)

 McKittrick, Ryan.
 "Embracing the Challenges: An Interview with Diane Paulus."
 SDC 1.
 Winter (2016): 4.

 Crossing: A New American Opera.
 By Matthew Aucoin.
 Dramaturg McKittrick, Ryan.
 American Repertory Theater, Shubert Theater, May 29 to June 6 2015.

 Chekhov, Anton.
 The Seagull.
 Trans.
 McKittrick, Ryan and Smeliansky, Julia.
 Waltham, MA: Brandeis Theater Company, 2014.